 One Bird at a Time

 I have always loved “We Are Moving Stories” for the way it champions the voices and stories of unknown filmmakers - especially women.
 From in-depth interviews to promotion of film screenings, WAMS has supported filmmakers for some time - and now it plans to stream them as well!
-I’m really excited both that this new streaming service will come into play on October 10 AND that a third of the proceeds will go to the filmmaker, a third to non-profit causes, and a third to the site.
 Now THAT’s something I can get on board with!

 Beginning October 10, 2018, We Are Moving Stories will offer exclusive streaming content with a novel payment structure that supports the filmmaker, a nonprofit cause of her choice, and the site itself.
 “We Are Moving Stories is proud to stream Darcy Miller’s impressive web series ‘One Bird at a Time’, said Founder Carmela Baranowska.
 We believe ‘One Bird at a Time’ is both entertaining and thought-provoking.
 It will delight and absorb audiences who want to stream a new comedy - and also help to raise much needed cash for worthy causes.